OrKahila/tabitDemo/README.md

-# tabit
+# tabit demo project

-A new Flutter project.

-## Getting Started

 ### **Prerequisites**
-To run this project, you need to have:
+To run this project, you need to havse:
 1. **Flutter SDK** installed.
 You can follow the installation guide [here](https://docs.flutter.dev/get-started/install).
 2. **Android Studio** or **VS Code** as your IDE (optional but recommended).
 3. A device/emulator/simulator to run the app.